 3. Simple Wedding Ceremony Script

-A simple wedding script may skip those parts that the couple deem to be unnecessary.
+A simple wedding script may skip those parts that the couple deems to be unnecessary.
 If the couple wants something straightforward, short, and precise, a short and sweet wedding ceremony script would be quite apt.

 Procession: This is the same as that in other wedding ceremonies.
-It ushers in the ceremony as the wedding party walks in, with soothing music playing in the background.
+It ushers in the ceremony as the wedding party walks in, with soothing wedding music playing in the background.

 Invocation: The officiant delivers a short welcoming speech for the attendees.
 “Welcome, friends, family, and loved ones.
 We are gathered here to extend our support and shower our blessings on [Bride’s name] and [Groom’s name] as they come together to unite in the eternal bond of love and companionship.”